-Tip leads to drug bust for local police
+Tip leads to drug charges for local man

 A tip led to the seizure of what Black Mountain police chief Shawn Freeman called a “significant amount” of drugs on Oct.
 20.